-Justine brings ten years of Strategic Planning at Pfizer, and ten years running her own holistic wellness businesses.
+Justine brings ten years of Strategic Planning, sales management, and business intelligence at Pfizer, and ten years running her own holistic wellness businesses.
 Blawesome's mission is the culmination of her life’s work in service of supporting people to unleash their potential.

 “I believe in the power of tech that supports people’s wellbeing, and creates tangible impact and lasting change that helps propel the wellness revolution!”